Frequently Asked Questions

 How many customer interviews will be required?

-Do I need to purchase any materials?
+Do I need to buy or pay for anything?

 I-Corps is funded by a grant from the National Science Foundation (NSF).
 There is no charge to participate in the program.

 Is there NSF funding associated with the program?

 Up to $5,000 is available to teams in STEM disciplines.
 These funds may be used for customer discovery, market validation, or prototyping.
 Teams not in a STEM discipline are not eligible for this funding but are welcome to take full advantage of other I-Corps@ECU resources.

 Is there potential to access to more grant funds?

 STEM-related projects that have graduated from I-Corps@ECU and reached a “go” decision are encouraged to apply for further training, mentoring and funds of up to $50,000 through the National NSF I-Corps program.
 National I-Corps requires that you complete an additional 100 interviews.